words | Eran Shay & Ayelet Mamo Shay

 - A professional services firm that works intensively with clients over a long period may find it most useful to just have a conversation about how the relationship is working.
 This conversation can pull in thoughts about future client needs and may lead to additional assignments.
 This is where a professional who is adept at call handling can take your relationship with your clients to a whole new spectrum.

 - Service or retail businesses with large volumes of customers have many options.
 Surveys can be done on site or later online.
 Customer feedback will never be 100% but you may be surprised how many will respond to your survey.
 Most people will appreciate your attempt to keep their business.
 That alone sets you apart – and in first place.

 - Comment cards on restaurant tables or at the cash register are still quick and easy ways to obtain feedback.
 Their content is relevant because it reflects an immediate experience.

 - Repair or home improvement businesses can benefit from follow-up surveys after a service call.
 This survey will let you know how well your technicians are performing, not only in doing the work but in how they’re handling customers.

 - Send clients info you think will help them.
 Learnt something new or read an article that could positively impact or help a client?
 Shoot over an email and let him or her know.

 - Show you care via social media.
 Sharing a customer’s blog post or a recent success (even a shout-out on Twitter or Facebook) with your social network lets customers know you’re thinking of them.

 - Give them free stuff!
-Whether that comes in the form of an e-book, webinar, a free drink or even just a snack bar, your customers will love free gifts.
+Whether that comes in the form of a mug or custom padfolios, your customers will love free gifts.